bitbons-ai/bit/README.md

 ### 🚢 Deploy Like a Pro

-We've partnered with [fly.io](https://fly.io) for smooth deployments:
+For now, you can deploy in [fly.io](https://fly.io) automagically:

-1. Get the tools:
+1. Get the fly.io CLI:

    ```bash
    curl -L https://fly.io/install.sh | sh